revcozmo/tic_tac_toe_3d/README.md

 Loser of each match may change the dimensions of the board and the number of spaces to connect.

-## ...But What It Is Really
+### ...But What It Is Really
 I am a recent graduate of a web development immersion course.
-This game is the first project and was completed after 5 weeks of the start.
-See my repos for the older version of this game.
+This game is the first project and was completed after within 3 weeks of assignment.
+Some revisions have been added since, so see my repos for the older version of this game.

 The game currently is simplistic, and the code is in need of serious refactoring.
 Revisions and additions are soon to come.

+- Go in depth with Angular's best practices
 - A lounge for players to create and choose a game
 - Allow players to watch a game in progress
 - Chat functionality